 But then the woman shifts around and starts banging her head into the left

 rear window just as ferociously, and only then do the cops decide to remove

 her.
 Not for her protection, mind you, but for the car's protection.
 They

 didn't mind if she banged her head on the Plexiglass, because they knew she

 couldn't hurt it, but they didn't want to have to replace a broken window.
 I

 will also mention that the backseat of this particular car was well-suited

-for crazy people or gross people, there being nothing more than a molded
+for crazy or grossly unsanitary people, there being nothing more than a molded

-plastic insert where you'd normally expect a package shelf and a bench seat
+plastic insert where you'd expect a package shelf and a bench seat

 and a carpeted floor.